lauramago/DBL000_dtuname/README.md

 All outputs generated in the `results/` folder should also include the **same step number** in their filenames.
 This makes it clear **which script produced which result** (see example below).

-## 7. Running the full pipeline

-Each script in `scripts/` is designed as one step in your workflow (like steps in a recipe).
-- Scripts are **numbered** to indicate their order.
-- Outputs in `results/` should also use the same number prefix so it’s clear which step generated them.

-To make it easier to run everything in one go, you can add a **master script** called `run_pipeline.py`.
-This script will automatically execute all numbered scripts in `scripts/` in the correct order.

 ### Example pipeline
 ```bash
 Scripts: